a community of belonging

 - Development and implementation of an outreach plan

 - Development and implementation of a JK to 12 inclusive curriculum framework

 - Revising hiring practices to proactively attract more diverse faculty to the School

 - Provide professional development for faculty and staff

 The standing Diversity Committee consists of board members of the Parker community.
-Some of their responsibilities include:

 Beginning in 2019, our Director of Diversity and Inclusion Christen Tedrow Harrison began hosting a series of community coffees, inviting parents to Campus to discuss topics related to Diversity and Inclusion work at Parker.

 In February of 2019, Parker hosted its first Pollyanna Conference.